 Population served: Pregnant Women, Families with Children up to 12 months of age, Couples who are interested in adoption

-Goals of services: To assist parents with making the best plan for them and their child’s future.
+Goals of services: To assist parents with making the best plan for the future of their child and themselves.
 Provide pregnancy counseling and support, educate on parenting and connect parents with community resources.
-Assist with financial needs.
-Help potential adoptive couples become homestudy approved to adopt.
+To assist with financial needs.
+To help potential adoptive couples become home-study approved to adopt.

 Specialty: Pregnancy counseling, Parent planning and education, Adoption